Gale Review Team

 The study of the evolution of the heroes of a country as a means to better understand the identity of its people is certainly a fascinating subject.
 In the Pamphlets and Monographs archives that form Brazilian and Portuguese History and Culture: The Oliveira Lima Library, history enthusiasts will find countless references that allow for better understanding of the history and culture of Brazil.

-Cover artwork: Grant, Frances R. Brazilian Art: by Frances R. Grant.
+Blog post cover image citation: Grant, Frances R. Brazilian Art: by Frances R. Grant.
 Washington, D.C.: The Pan American Union, [1931?].
 Brazilian and Portuguese History and Culture.